Trending

 What happened

-NatWest announced a £283 million impairment charge, with £140 million attributed to geopolitical risks from the Iran war.
+NatWest announced a £283 million impairment charge, largely due to reassessing its economic forecast amid geopolitical risks.

 The Context

-• NatWest's stock fell by as much as 4% following a conservative revenue outlook.
+• NatWest's stock fell by as much as 4% following the conservative revenue outlook.

 Takeaway